galvinlibrary/get-OCLC-book-data/README.md

 1. Install Node.js with NPM on a workstation
 2. Clone this repository to the workstation.
 3. Run npm install to create the package
 4. Obtain a list of ISBNs and matching CRNS from bookstore 'course ID' report.
 Save the file as textbooks-input.csv (create input options in the future) in the directory.
-NOTE: file format: CSV, with ISBN in the first column; CRN in second
+NOTE: file format: CSV, with ISBN in the first column; CRN(s) in second (multiple courses use the same textbook)
 5. Run node index.js to generate the data file: textbooks-output-info.csv